-Old British manual telephone exchanges
+Early manual telephone exchanges and their operators

-Telephone operator in a small rural exchange in the late 1930s.
-A detail from a photograph in the Milton Keynes Telephone Museum.
+A telephone operator in a small rural exchange in the late 1930s

-Telephone operators - local experts!
+Telephone operators - the experts in local gossip!

 Operators of local manual exchanges usually knew what was going on in the area.
 They had to listen in to put a call through and could easily continue listening if they felt like it.
 My aunt's phone was on a manual exchange in Essex the 1950s and 60s.
 She was a district nurse, and when I phoned the operator to ask to be put through to her and she wasn't in, the operator frequently knew where she was and would say, "Nurse isn't in, she's at .....".